 The safety and protection of the children and vulnerable members of your congregation are well worth every penny and hour devoted to equipping your staff and volunteers.

-On October 3-5, 2019, the ERLC and the Sexual Abuse Advisory Group will be hosting the Caring Well Conference in Dallas, Texas, to equip churches to confront the abuse crisis.
-This is a great opportunity for your church leaders and volunteers to come receive training from many of the nation's experts on preventing abuse.59
+On October 3-5, 2019, the ERLC and the Sexual Abuse

+Advisory Group hosted the Caring Well Conference in Dallas, Texas to equip churches to confront the abuse crisis.
+The Caring Well Conference was designed to provide church leaders and volunteers with the opportunity to listen to survivors, learn from many of the nation's experts on preventing abuse, and be equipped with an understanding of the full spectrum of abuse issues.59